Praha (450 €)

 Brno (na vyžádání)

 The Red Hat Certified Specialist in Security: Linux exam validates your knowledge and abilities in securing Red Hat® Enterprise Linux®.
 By passing this exam, you become a Red Hat Certified Specialist: Linux, which also counts toward becoming a Red Hat Certified Architect (RHCA®).
-This exam is based on Red Hat Enterprise Linux version 7.5.
+Objectives listed for this exam are based on the most recent Red Hat product version available.

 These audiences may be interested in becoming a Red Hat Certified Specialist in Security: Linux: